 - Try to visit popular attractions on weekdays to avoid crowds

-When planning a trip to Malaysia, remember to bring your passport and check visa requirements.
-Many tour operators offer day trips that handle transportation and border crossing logistics.
+When planning your trip, don't forget your passport and check visa requirements.
+Many tour operators conveniently include transportation and border formalities in their day trip packages.

 If you've explored the best of Singapore and are looking for more adventures in the region, there are plenty of exciting destinations to consider.
 Southeast Asia offers numerous destinations with similar tropical climates, cultural diversity, and modern amenities.
 Here's a guide to help you plan your next journey after experiencing the wonders of Singapore.